gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2-textures.md

-Title: WebGL Using 2 or More Textures
+Title: WebGL2 Using 2 or More Textures
 Description: How to use 2 or more textures in WebGL
 TOC: Using 2 or More Textures